Advanced Reactor Design, Nonproliferation, and Fuel Cycle Monitoring

 - Group-based reactor monitoring simulation

-(3) In addition, participants will join a various of teams to maximize interdisciplinary collaboration.
+(3) In addition, participants join a various of teams to maximize interdisciplinary collaboration.
 Lab demonstrations and tours are also going to be conducted, including travel to ORNL.